kurrent-io/documentation/docs/getting-started/use-cases/outbox/tutorial-4.md

         }
    ```

    Errors not classified as transient are considered permanent errors.
-To handle these unrecoverable situations call `subscription.Nack()` with the `PersistentSubscriptionNakEventAction.Skip` flag.
+To handle these unrecoverable situations, call `subscription.Nack()` with the `PersistentSubscriptionNakEventAction.Skip` flag.

    This instructs the consumer group to skip processing the problematic event and deliver the next available event in the stream.